Online Documentation

 Note: Making changes to some of these settings can have unexpected results.
 Some websites require specific Page IDs to work.
 You can also lose data if you change from certain Page Templates (most likely custom ones) to others.

-Page ID Every page in an Invisible Gold website has an ID.
+Every page in an Invisible Gold website has an ID.
 This is simply the address without the domain name.
-For example: If the page address is http://invisiblegold.com/support/help/, then the Page ID is /support/help/.
+For example: If the page address is https://invisiblegold.com/support/help/, then the Page ID is /support/help/.
 (Note how the ID has a slash on both ends.)

 The Advanced page lets you change the address for the current page - but only the ID.